CKD Classification

 Long term monitoring of renal function, proteinuria and blood pressure should be performed for all patients.
 The principal aim of long term monitoring is to identify the minority of patients with stage G1 and G2 CKD who will go on to develop progressive renal disease.

-• Renal function and proteinuria - patients with a urine ACR >3 mg/mmol (i.e. A2 and A3) should undergo annual monitoring of renal function and proteinuria.
-Patients with ACR<3 mg/mmol may be monitored less frequently (see more on stages of CKD).
+- Renal function and proteinuria - patients with a urine ACR >3 mg/mmol (i.e. A2 and A3) should undergo annual monitoring of renal function and proteinuria.
+Patients with ACR<3 mg/mmol may be monitored less frequently (See more on stages of CKD).
 Patients with evidence of rapidly progressive renal impairment or who have worrying features (e.g. difficult to control hypertension, anaemia, hyperkalaemia, features of a systemic disease) should be considered for referral to renal services.

-• Blood pressure - Aim to keep the BP <140/90.
+- Blood pressure - Aim to keep the BP 140/90.
 In patients with CKD and diabetes or an ACR>70 mg/mmol aim to keep BP<130/80.
-More on hypertension.
+(See the management of patients with CKD section on blood pressure (hypertension) management.)

 Patient information - CKD G1 and G2